jukefr/jukefr/content/post/up-and-running-with-hugo/index.md

 +++
-title = "Up and Running with Hugo" date = 2018-07-15T03:11:01+02:00 description = "From A to Z for my new blog setup." categories = ["blog"]
+title = "Up and Running with Hugo in 2018" date = 2018-07-15T03:11:01+02:00
+description = "From A to Z for my new blog setup." categories = ["blog"]